BenShui/benshui.github.io/_teaching/2024-fall-mgtf404.md

 This course covers fundamental econometric tools that using in real financial world.

-+ Office Hour: TBD
++ Office Hour: Fridays, 2-3 pm or by appointment
-+ Discussion Session: TBD
++ Discussion Session: Fridays, 12:50-1:50 pm, Room 1N108

 Slides
 ======